-The second component of Phase 1 includes the review and summary of information on the physical environment that would be subject to the instream flow assessment:
+The second component of Phase 1 includes the review and summary of information on the physical environment that would be subject to the ISF assessment:

-- Summarize existing information on fish and other aquatic resources of concern. - Determine the aquatic resource management goals for the streams or watershed. - Summarize hydrologic information, including existing conditions and simulated natural flows. - Summarize water quality information for the study streams. - Describe landscape features and land use activities that affect hydrology, water quality, and stream sediment dynamics
+- Summarize existing information on fish and other aquatic resources of concern. - Determine the aquatic resource management goals for the streams or watershed. - Summarize hydrologic information, including existing conditions and simulated natural flows. - Summarize all existing water rights by quantity and use categories. - Summarize water quality information for the study streams. - Describe landscape features and land use activities that affect hydrology, water quality, and stream sediment dynamics.